OsirisML/OsirisML/README.md

 To use OSirisML with any dataset, the network data needs to be sorted by source IP.
 This is done best in a controlled environment, where each source IP is a unique OS.

 Modify the `preprocessing/tcp_dump.sh` script to label each source IP with the corresponding operating system.

-# TODO - Ordered by priority tier

-Optimizing model:

-- Optimize model with max_depth and eta params
-- Retrain model on other datasets

-Creating command line tool for generic use:

-- Have single command to execute workflow with params for: csv file for number and type of OSes, decimal value of training set size (pass in to xgboost.py, left to 0.2 by default if none given),
-- option to remove data files after each step of workflow (remove the .pcaps after they are all converted to npt, then removed the .npts after they are all csv)
-- Create test directory with small test pcap file (see nprint's repo)

-Extra:

-- Create markdown README with documentation and command line prints for errors and usage